 FROM HERE YOU CAN ALSO VISIT

-DISNEYSEA (or DISNEYLAND)happiest place on earth, even happier than ever
+DISNEYSEA / DISNEYLANDhappiest place on earth, even happier than ever

-Disneysea is a unique park in the world, I'm sure you might have read it before.
-With a size almost the double of Paris Disneyland (!) surrounds the most beautiful (artificial) lake with a volcano (that fires up!).
+Tokyo Disney Resort has two parks, Disneyland and DisneySea.
+While the first one is the classic park with the castle and more focused into Fantasyland, Disneysea is a unique park in the world, inspired by ports.
+If you have already been in a Disney park I would recommend the latter.
+Disneysea, with a size almost the double of Paris Disneyland, surrounds the most beautiful (artificial) lake with a volcano (that fires up!).
 We can't praise it enough.
-If you are on the fence because you think it's not too Japanese, fear not, the wonderful Japanese groups with their matching outfits, the unique food treats and the special merch makes it the most Japanese experience ever.
-Don't leave without buying their popcorn buckets, oh! and take a seat for the night parade in the lake.
+The wonderful Japanese groups with their matching outfits, the unique food treats and the special merch makes it the most Japanese experience ever.
+Don't leave without buying their popcorn buckets!

 NIKKOAmazing temples on the top of a mountain